Barbara Wright (Doctor Who): Television

 Barbara Wright first appears in the first Doctor Who serial, An Unearthly Child (1963), where she is teaching history at Coal Hill School in London in 1963, working with science teacher Ian Chesterton (William Russell).
 They are curious about their student Susan Foreman (Carole Ann Ford), who shows an unusually advanced knowledge of science and history, but a rudimentary knowledge of other subjects.
 In an attempt to learn more about Susan, Barbara and Ian follow her home to a junkyard, where they hear her voice coming from what appears to be a police box.
 During a confrontation with her grandfather, the Doctor (William Hartnell), Barbara rushes in to the police box, only to discover that its exterior hides the much larger interior of the TARDIS.
 After the Doctor reveals to Barbara and Ian that he and Susan are aliens exiled from their own planet, he tells them he cannot risk their revealing information about the TARDIS to their contemporary world, and dematerialises the craft against Susan's protests.
 At this point in the series the Doctor had no control over where or when it would land, making a return to London in 1963 impossible to co-ordinate.
 They are transported back in time to 100,000 BCE Earth, where they are captured by a prehistoric tribe seeking the secret of fire.
 Once they escape back to the TARDIS, their second trip takes them to the planet Skaro, where they encounter the Daleks for the first time.
 At the end of the first episode of that serial, Barbara becomes separated from her fellow travellers and is threatened by an unseen creature with a metal arm, marking the first appearance of a Dalek.

-In the subsequent story, The Edge of Destruction, tensions between the TARDIS crew reach the point of overt conflict when he accuses them of trying to sabotage the TARDIS in an attempt to return to 1963.
+In the subsequent story, The Edge of Destruction, tensions between the TARDIS crew reach the point of overt conflict when the Doctor accuses Ian and Barbara of trying to sabotage the TARDIS in an attempt to return to 1963.
 Barbara remains level-headed and logical, allowing the Doctor to trace the source of the distress to telepathic influences from the TARDIS (which is trying to warn them of a major failure).
 Seeing that Barbara has been hurt by his accusations, the Doctor apologises and begins to realise he can rely on the two teachers, sealing a friendship which lasts until their eventual departure from the TARDIS.
 Although mutually respectful and increasingly affectionate, the relationship between the Doctor and Barbara is often tested by their opposing viewpoints.
 In The Aztecs, Barbara is mistaken for the reincarnation of a high priest, Yetaxa, after they find her in possession of his bracelet.
 Barbara seizes this opportunity to change the course of history, and tries to persuade the Aztecs to abandon human sacrifice, so that by the time Hernán Cortés – who overthrew the Aztec empire – lands he will find a glorious civilisation.
 The Doctor warns Barbara that she cannot rewrite history, but his protests fall on deaf ears.
 Barbara fails and, although she has influenced some Aztecs, history remains on course.